haharkagain/cmake-packaging-example/README.md

 # cmake-packaging-example
 took me a long time to figure it out, anyway here it is

+THE FILES:
+mylib:
+  in: these are the files that are used as templates to generate config.cmake and .pc files mylib.cpp: the source code for the library mylib.h: the public header
+  CMakeLists.txt: makes the library and adds an install command
+main:
+  main.cpp: the main source code that needs a function from mylib CMakeLists.txt: finds the mylib package and links it with the maine executable

 TO RUN:

 1. go to mylib, make a build directory, then run "cmake .." from inside of it